rotki/docs/usage-guides/tax-accounting/event-types.md

+---
+description: Complete reference of all event types and subtypes in rotki with examples and default tax treatments.
+---

 # Event Types and Subtypes Reference

 This page provides a complete reference for all event types and subtypes in rotki.
 Understanding these categories is essential for reviewing your transaction history and ensuring your PnL reports are accurate.